istio/community/WORKING-GROUP-PROCESSES.md

 Some working groups focus on specific technologies.
 For example, the Integrations working group primarily focuses on Mixer.
 Other working groups are cross-cutting in nature such as the Performance and Scalability working group.

-The Steering working group is responsible for the Istio project as a whole.
+The technical oversight committee is responsible for the Istio project as a whole.
 It sets the overall direction of the project, helps make crosscutting architectural decisions, helps establish and dissolve working groups, and helps ensure all working groups are generally rowing in the same direction